-- Online Instructional Streaming Videos (lifetime access)
+- Instructional Streaming Videos (lifetime access)

 Traditional Logic I has been such a big hit, not just because of the interesting content, but because it is so self-explanatory and easy to use.
 Traditional Logic II uses the same tried-and-true format.
 As in Book I, every chapter of Book II includes enough exercises to ensure that the student masters the material before moving on.
 And in addition to the case studies of famous arguments, Book II has added writing assignments in each chapter to help you integrate the study of logic with other subjects.

-Yes, our monks have scoured history and ransacked their formidible library of manuscripts to bring you the best logic program on the market.
+Yes, our monks have scoured history and ransacked their formidable library of manuscripts to bring you the best logic program on the market.
 They have also slaved well into the night on countless occasions in their dedication to making classical education a practical reality for your students.

 Which reminds us—we’d better buy them some more candles or they will soon have a new appreciation for the term “the Dark Ages.”

 Several teachers have asked for a pronunciation guide to the William of Shyreswood’s syllogisms mnemonic in Chapter 2 of Traditional Logic II.
 Martin Cothran has been kind enough to record a video (below) and a downloadable mp3 file (below the video) providing a pronunciation guide.